More People Are Using Plastic Surgery To Become Human Barbie And Ken Dolls

 — Gud Story (@guddstory) March 7, 2017

-Perez Hilton once called Lukyanova a hypocrite since the human Barbie doll nickname “literally made her internet famous.”
+Parez Hilton once called Lukyanova a hypocrite since the human Barbie doll nickname “literally made her internet famous.”

 “This is funny coming from a man who looks like clown,” Lukyanova wrote on Facebook about Hilton.
 “He says I am not natural and I am made of plastic surgeries and Photoshop but do you know what?
 A boob job wouldn’t hurt him because even for a guy, his chest is way too flat,” she wrote.

-Valerie has also has taken shots at Justin Jedlica, better known as the human Ken doll, calling him a “lost case” and saying that he “simply [looks] awful.”
+Valerie has also has taken shots at Justin Jedlica, better known as the human Ken doll calling him a “lost case” and saying that he “simply [looks] awful.”

 “She [is] a fake and a fraud and I for one am embarrassed to be referenced as being her counterpart,” Jedlica wrote in response.